piotromashov/piotromashov.github.io/about.md

 ---

 👋 Hi, I’m Piotr.
-I'm a human with a Ms. in Computer Science and AI.

-### Techno-Artist
+I'm an AI Researcher and Computer Scientist.

-👨‍🏫 I'm passionate about AI and give talks and courses about AI & Arts.
+👨‍🏫 I'm passionate about AI and I'm currently sharing what I know, by giving lectures and workshops on AI.

-🎨 I create art using technology.
-I'm also a Techno DJ and producer.
+🎨 I also give workshops for artists about AI and how to create art using technology.

 🔥 I participate in the organization of the regional burning man in Argentina, Fuego Austral.